 (P3) initiatives and activities are based on partner budget requests.
 The budget narrative includes the individual request for partnering organization which will facilitate access and capacity building in addition to more holistic services for the proposed project.
 These requests are mainly focused on two areas: 1) additional personnel to increase access and capacity and 2) additional personnel to expand the services offered such as an additional Licensed Professional for the Healing Arts (LPHA) and a nutritionist to provide more integrated holistic services at BRBHC.
 The LPHA in the Adult Behavioral Health Unit would offer counseling sessions to clients that are afflicted with depression.
-If hired, this would mean that the BRBHC would be able to serve 130 more clients per month or 1560 additional clients per year.
-The nutritionist would be able to see 160 clients a month or 1920 additional clients per year.
+If hired, this would mean that the BRBHC would be able to see 160 clients a month or 1920 additional clients per year.
 Additional supervising staff with the TAMIU Stress Center will allow Master of Arts Counseling and Psychology students to provide support services for veterans' families and support groups for 200 stroke survivors in Laredo area.